Our ergonomics consultancy program helps businesses learn more about implementing effective ergonomic practices in their workplace.

 - It is fitting the task to the person

 In most situations good design will go unnoticed, but poor design will be noticed (and complained about!).
-Ergonomics aims to ensure that any design complements the strengths and abilities of people whilst minimizing their limitations and weaknesses; rather than forcing people to make adaptations to utilize a poor design.
+Ergonomic assessments aims to ensure that any design complements the strengths and abilities of people whilst minimizing their limitations and weaknesses; rather than forcing people to make adaptations to utilize a poor design.

 Ergonomists design for the huge variability of the target population, including attributes such as; age, physical size (height, reach), strength, cognitive ability, experience and training, motivation, cultural expectations and goals.
 Ergonomics knowledge and methodology is used to assess work equipment, environment and systems to formulate improvements in the processes and setups in any workplace.